 It is unclear what Ortiz meant when he said that Hitt’s office has yet to express their support for Dreamers in writing, but it could mean that UCF has yet to express their support in the same vein as University of Florida President Kent Fuchs, who released a five paragraph statement unequivocally expressing solidarity with undocumented students.

-DACA, which gave work permits and in some cases access to scholarships to at least 120 undocumented University of Central Florida students, which has been scheduled to end earlier this month by the Trump administration unless congress acts to continue it.
+DACA, which gave work permits and in some cases access to scholarships to at least 120 undocumented UCF students, which has been scheduled to end earlier this month by the Trump administration unless congress acts to continue it.
 The first permits are set to expire March 6.

 “We want something that is permanent and not temporary like DACA,” Ortiz said.
 “We always knew it wasn’t enough and now is the time to pass legislation that helps us out.”